 On the other hand, long-distance running can significantly increase MPB and thus hinder muscle growth.

-Cycling is a good way to stay in shape, but you might be surprised to read that cycling is also great for building muscle.
+Getting on your bike is a good way to stay in shape, but you might be surprised to read that cycling is also one of many fun ways to build muscle.

 That’s down to the resistance element of the sport.